ckbox-io/migration-tool/README.md

 # About

 The CKBox Migration Tool is a command-line interface tool designed to transfer files from your old system to CKBox.
 Depending on what is supported in your source system, it can create categories, folders and assets.
-The tool has built-in support for migration from CKFinder, or you can create a custom adapter to migrate files from any application you require.
+The tool has built-in support for migration from CKFinder and from Easy Image, or you can create a custom adapter to migrate files from any application you require.

 # Requirements